Skip to content

 The internal block diagram of the SAADC peripheral on the nRF52 series MCU.2

-The accumulator in the SAADC can be to find the average of multiple samples (oversampling).
+The accumulator in the SAADC can be used to find the average of multiple samples (oversampling).
 This is used to improve the SNR of the data.
 Oversampling can be configured with the OVERSAMPLE register.
 2^OVERSAMPLE samples are averaged together before one result is written to memory.
 The DONE event is triggered for each input sample, and the RESULTDONE event is triggered once per averaged sample written to memory.

 SAADC uses EasyDMA to write conversion results to RAM memory.